Kyle Filipowski: Professional career

 On June 27, 2024, Filipowski was selected with the 32nd overall pick by the Utah Jazz in the 2024 NBA draft and on August 12, he signed with the team.
 Throughout his rookie season, he had been assigned several times to the Salt Lake City Stars.

+National team career

+Filipowski represented the United States at the 2021 FIBA 3x3 Under-18 World Cup in Debrecen, Hungary.
+He won a gold medal with his teammates: Gradey Dick, Keyonte George and Eric Dailey Jr.